Novel Word Count: Everything You Need To Know

 Please note: if you are interested in seeing word counts for shorter works of fiction, this article about writing short stories will help.

-In order to receive the prestigious Nebula Award, the science fiction novel word count must be above 50,000.
+To receive the prestigious Nebula Award, the science fiction book's word count must be above 50,000.
 This is just one example of many factors that could influence your novel word count target.

 Word Count for Book Genres